towersvault/shinpokered/README.md

 	- However, there is a unique unused sfx in the battle audio bank that signifies getting some kind of important item
 	- This is likely what was going to be used for getting a badge at some point, and it has been restored
   - Bike music stops playing now when going down a hole
+  - Assigned a proper forget-move sfx during battle

 - Misc. fixes
   - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
   - Catching a transformed pokemon no longer defaults to catching a ditto
   - Vending machine now checks for the correct amount of money
+  - Vermilion Gym switch puzzle fixes
     - Prevented byte overflow when determining the trash can with 2nd switch in vermilion gym
+	- The position of both switches in Vermilion Gym are now determined at the same time
+    - The switches in Vermilion Gym can now be discovered independently from one another
   - Hidden nugget in safari entrance now obtainable
   - Slot machine reel bug fixed
   - Fixed oversights in reel functionality to better match Gamfreak's intent